 Bottom Line: You’ll be hard-pressed to find rechargeable AA batteries with a higher capacity than these ones.
 Due to their fast self-discharging rate, however, we suggest using them in power-hungry electronics like cameras, lights, and musical instruments.
 That way, you’ll make the most of their capacity without getting bit by their self-discharge rate.

-Energizer AA and AAA Battery Charger with 4 AA NiMH Rechargeable Batteries, Recharge Pro Battery Charger for Double A Batteries and Triple A Batteries
+Energizer Rechargeable AA and AAA Battery Charger (Recharge Pro) with 4 AA NiMH Rechargeable Batteries, Auto-Safety Feature, Over-Charge Protection

 You won't have to spend any extra money on a new battery charger with these batteries, since they come with their own.

 Pros: Arguably, the main selling point of this 16-pack of rechargeable AA batteries is that they come with their own compatible charger.
 Not only that, but the charger is capable of charging AAA Energizer batteries as well as AA ones.
 The batteries themselves can take around 1,000 charges, have a shelf life of about a year, and each charge will last up to 8 hours (depending on the device that you’re using).
 Another selling point is that they’re partially made (4%) of other recycled batteries, which is a lot compared to most competitors.

 Cons: These batteries are definitely on the pricey side compared to most.
 And as handy as the charger is, keep in mind that it can only charge two batteries at a time.

 Bottom Line: No need to go spend the extra money and time searching for the right charger with this pack of rechargeable AA batteries—they come with their own.
 True, these batteries are on the pricey side compared to most, though that can be mainly attributed to the high quantity and said charger.